KZDKM/KZDKM/README.md

 ## Hi there 👋

-Undergrad at UW-Madison double-majoring CS&CompE
+Undergrad at UW-Madison double-majoring CS & ECE

 Good at:
 - C++